dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 At this point if you run the command to [check the resources](#check-for-the-old-resources) it should give you an empty list, but there are few resources with no labels that we need to take care of so,

-issue this command to get rid of the crd created by the operator:
+issue this command to get rid of the _CRD_ created by the operator:

 ```bash
 for crd in $(oc get crd | grep grafana | awk '{ print $1 }'); do oc delete crd $crd ; done